Do you wish to prepare well and pass the WAEC examination excellently by scoring A’s on all your subjects?

 - It is necessary to obey the instructions of the WAEC officials in your exam centre.
 Violating any of the rules may lead you to failure.

 - Read the instructions in the question paper before you begin the test.
-For example, you have to answer four questions out of six questions in the question booklet.

 How to Pass WAEC Mathematics